-For the last fifteen years, Neuron has established itself as one of the most influential and relied upon journals in the field of neuroscience.
-The editors embrace interdisciplinary strategies which integrate biophysical, cellular, developmental, and molecular approaches with a systems approach to sensory, motor, and higher-order cognitive functions.
+Neuron has established itself as one of the most influential and relied upon journals in the field of neuroscience.
+The editors embrace interdisciplinary strategies that integrate biophysical, cellular, developmental, and molecular approaches with a systems approach to sensory, motor, and higher-order cognitive functions.
 Neuron serves as one of the premier intellectual forums of the entire neuroscience community.

 Current Biology is a general journal that publishes original research across all areas of biology together with an extensive and varied set of editorial sections.
 A primary aim of the journal is to foster communication across fields of biology, both by publishing important findings of general interest from diverse fields and through highly accessible editorial articles that explicitly aim to inform non-specialists.

 Essential reading for those working directly in the cognitive sciences or in related specialist areas, Trends in Cognitive Sciences provides an instant overview of current thinking for scientists, students and teachers who want to keep up with the latest developments in the cognitive sciences.
 The journal brings together research in psychology, artificial intelligence, linguistics, philosophy, computer science and neuroscience.
 Trends in Cognitive Sciences provides a platform for the interaction of these disciplines and the evolution of cognitive science as an independent field of study.

 Trends in Neurosciences is among the leading review journals in the neurosciences.
 Our Review articles provide a concise and synthesized overview of recent research in rapidly progressing or emerging areas, while our Opinion articles present a personal viewpoint or novel perspective/ hypothesis on a topic that is currently of interest or under debate in the field.